odoo/owl/doc/router.md

 ## Example

-To use the Owl router, there are some steps that needs to be done:
+To use the Owl router, there are some steps that need to be done:

 - declare some routes
 - create a router